HildoBijl/stepwise/packages/exercise-definition/README.md

 }
 ```

 The `mode` determines the history shape. `initialState` remains stored separately and is used whenever the history does not yet contain a suitable resolved state.
+Use `SoloExerciseInstance` or `GroupExerciseInstance` when code is specific to one execution mode; `BaseExerciseInstance` represents their union.

 The following helpers work with either mode: